 If you want a thermostat that learns and adjusts to your lifestyle, the Nest Learning Thermostat ($220 retail) is a great pick.
 It figures out how you like your home temperature settings, and adjusts itself accordingly.
 You can also read the display from across the room.
 If you connect it to Google Home, you can use your voice to make it cooler, warmer, set a specific temperature, and more.

-If you connect your buy a bridge.to Google Assistant, you can do more than just switch the lights on and off.
+If you connect yourto Google Assistant, you can do more than just switch the lights on and off.
 You can also ask Google if you left the lights on, adjust dimming, change colors in certain rooms, sync your lights, and set scenes (like “concentrate” or “tropical twilight”).
 You have a variety of Hue options to choose from including light strips, individual bulbs, white bulbs, and multicolor bulbs.
-Keep in mind, unless you get a starter kit (which includes everything you need), you’ll need to
+Keep in mind, unless you get a starter kit (which includes everything you need), you’ll need to buy a bridge.

 Sengled’s Element series has a lot to offer too.
 You can connect yourto Google Assistant using an Element hub.
 You can also connect bulbs directly to an Echo Plus, SmartThings, or Wink smart home hub.
 If you have the Element Hub, you can do things like turn lights on and off, dim, and set schedules.
 You can choose between a variety of dim white and multicolor bulbs.